 The most common question I get is, “How do you make money online in Kenya?”
 The second most common question is, “How does that online cash get to your hands?”
 Well, here are a couple of options you can use to withdraw online cash.

-Skrill provides a very easy way for you to withdraw your online cash.
+Skrill provides a simple way for you to withdraw your online cash.
 Once you get cash to your Skrill, you can withdraw it in different ways, such as mobile wallets, bank, crypto, etc.

 Kenyans can withdraw from Skrill to MPESA.